Spondylolisthesis

 Anti-Inflammatory Medication

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen (Aleve) and ibuprofen (Advil) are great at relieving the pain of spondylolisthesis.
-Sometimes they’re more effective than muscle relaxants, opioid medications, or short-term oral corticosteroids.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen (Aleve) and ibuprofen (Advil), are commonly used to relieve pain associated with spondylolisthesis.
+In some patients, these medications may be more effective than muscle relaxants, opioid medications, or short-term oral corticosteroids.

 Aerobic Fitness

 Aerobic physical activity promotes blood flow to areas of nerve compression in the spine and strengthens muscles and other supporting structures.
-Walking, swimming, and use of an elliptical machine are suitable aerobic conditioning activities, but the use of a stationary bicycle is especially useful for patients with spondylolisthesis.
+Walking, swimming, and use of an elliptical machine are suitable aerobic conditioning activities, but the use of a stationary bicycle is especially useful for patients with spondylolisthesis in Minnesota.

 Look for a bike in which the pedals are more or less below the seat (like on a real bicycle), rather than choosing a recumbent bike in which the pedals are out in front of you.
 A more traditional configuration of the seat, pedals, and handlebars shifts your weight toward your upper body.
 In contrast, a recumbent bike directs your body weight toward the seat, thereby putting pressure on your lumbar spine.